naturalis/sdmdl/docs/index.rst

 1. The detected environmental layers
 2. the detected occurrence files
 3. Important hyperparameters for running the deep learning model are:
-    i.
-Epoch or the number of training itterations. ii.
-Random seed to make random processes repeatable. iii.
+    a.
+Epoch or the number of training itterations.
+    b.
+Random seed to make random processes repeatable.
+    c.
 Model nodes & Model dropout, that allow the architecture of the model to be changed.
 Note: changes to the config file are not updated automatically (yet!) so for these changes to take effect a new sdmdl objects needs to be created.

 Once these steps are completed the model is ready for analysis: